mycelialdesigns/Plaice/InterfacingAndRemxing.md

 an unbroken chain of attribution.
 Both are crucial to the kind of ecosystem that Plaice intends to cultivate.

 ## How-To
+There are multiple different ways to create new components for Plaice or to remix existing components, each with their own tradeoffs.

 ### Lowest Friction, Lowest Customizability: Glue-Together Parts

+By far the easiest and most-preferred way to integrate with Plaice is to simply depend upon gluing printed parts on to a Plaice clipped or nubbed cover, as described in more detail on the dedicated page (TODO: link here!).
+While this is incredibly low-friction for the designer, and is completely agnostic to choice of technoogies, it only generally applies to components which only seek to integrate with the connector-and-socket portion of Plaice.
+Anything else will need to use one of the two other methods.

 ### Medium Friction, High Customizability: CAD Derivatives

+The next-preferred way to integrate with Plaice is to leverage the FreeCAD files made available in this repository.
+Parts in those files use a hybrid of referencing a spreadsheet (`sheet.FCStd`) for "Plaice global" values which define the system, and copy-on-change linked objects with custom properties (TODO: cite MangoJelly vids) for values which define the configurations of components.
+To use them, simply create a copy of the CAD directory from this repo, and add new FreeCAD file(s) devoted to your design which reference the base Plaice system files, or modify the Plaice system CAD files directly.
+Once you are finished with design, optionally export models of your component(s) at the different standard clearance levels, and upload 'em somewhere together with any CAD files that you created, used or modified which depend on Plaice components.

 ### Medium-High Friction, High Customizability: STL Modifications

+3d printing has an extensive .stl remix culture, and so it's important that Plaice supports the workflow.
+However, in Plaice, the clearances applied to connectors and slides are _meaningful_, and there are good structural reasons for individual users of the system to want to minimize those clearances to tune the system to their own printer.
+As a result, exported non-parametric 3d models are in a bit of a difficult spot -- while they can be remixed, providing all standard clearance levels would require creating multiple different copies of those models, which is frankly somewhat of a pain.
+To partially settle this, in the case of direct 3d model remixes,

 ## On Including Batteries